channelcharting/channelcharting.github.io/index.md

 * * *

 **Important:** This website is maintained by the Integrated Information Processing (IIP) Group, led by <a href="mailto:studer@ethz.ch?subject=Channel Charting Repository">Prof. Christoph Studer</a>, in the <a href="https://ee.ethz.ch/">Department of Information Technology and Electrical Engineering</a> at <a href="https://ethz.ch/en.html">ETH Zürich</a>, Switzerland.
 In case you would like to **suggest** a publication, patent, or software link, then please contact  <a href="mailto:eg566@cornell.edu?subject=New Channel Charting Resource">Mr. Emre Gönültaş</a> and provide all the necessary details required to create an item in the above lists.
+Also note that the suggested resource should be publicly available and *not* behind a paywall.
 Last updated March 30, 2021.